 The hip joints can become malformed due to a lack of proper nutrition.
 Arthritis can occur throughout their body.
 You may even be able to see inflamed joints through their fur and skin.
 To alleviate joint issues, you can find a formula that contains glucosamine and chondroitin.

-It's important that you provide your dog with food that's capable of keeping their skin and fur moisturized.
+It's important that you provide your Husky with high quality dog food that's capable of keeping their skin and fur moisturized.
 Omega fatty acids can do wonders to keep their signature coats shiny and brilliant.